keboola/component-adform-reports/README.md

 ## Dimensions

 List of report dimensions.
-For full list of dimensions and its' description [refer here](docs/available_dimensions.md)
+For full list of dimensions and its' description [refer here](docs/available_dimensions.md).
+Or can be retrieved using this [API call](https://api.adform.com/help/references/buyer-solutions/reporting/metadata/dimensions)

 ## Metrics